7Block Labs

 10 emerging best practices (2025) for healthcare mobile key management

-10. Use ONC Inferno test kits and external pen tests for SMART on FHIR + wallet flows; publish a conformance and threat model appendix for enterprise buyers. (fhir.healthit.gov)
+9. Make sure to use the ONC Inferno test kits and run some external pen tests for the SMART on FHIR and wallet flows.
+Oh, and don’t forget to put together a conformance and threat model appendix for your enterprise buyers.
+They'll appreciate having that extra info on hand! (fhir.healthit.gov).

 Build checklist (with crisp settings)